Register a death

 - are in charge of making the funeral arrangements (not the undertaker or funeral director)

-Bring the medical certificate showing the cause of death with you to your appointment.
-Without this we will not be able to register the death.
 If the Coroner has been involved the Coroner's Office will advise you what to do as there may be additional paperwork needed.

 If available, also bring the person's:

 - birth certificate